PG&E may shut off power in parts of Napa County amid Bay Area heat wave

 That includes high winds that can blow down power lines, hurl branches or other debris into them or cause two lines to hit each other, causing sparks that could ignite tinder-dry grass.

-A power shutoff can affect a relative handful of customers up to millions.
+A power shutoff can affect just a handful of customers, up to millions.

-What’s believed to be the largest was in October 2019, when PG&E cut power to more than 2 million people from the San Francisco Bay Area to the Sierra Nevada.
+What’s believed to be the largest was in October 2019, when PG&E cut power to more than two million people from the San Francisco Bay Area to the Sierra Nevada.

 The utility, however, said it has been working to make the blackouts smaller, shorter and more targeted, as well as providing technical changes allowing more people to keep their power on.
 It calls such outages a last resort.